 In fact, many of these DIY companies offer professional help for a “low fee”.
 So what does that tell you?
 Most people struggle with it!

 Even if you do have some technical skills, websites are a whole different ball game.
-Even if you are able to get the website looking halfway decent, how does it stand up to the Google test?
+If somehow you manage to get the website looking halfway decent, how does it stand up to the Google test?
 Find out your Google score here.

 As with most things in life, you get what you pay for and time is money.
-And those 2-hour wait times for a phone call to Godaddy or Wix support?
+Those 2-hour wait times for a tech support call to Godaddy or Wix?

 Who’s got time for that?

 The majority of website visitors have indicated that a “DIY feel” impacts their ability to trust the business.
 They conclude that an unprofessional website = an untrustworthy business.

 DIY builders also have limited customization options.
 It can be difficult to make a cookie-cutter template feel “on brand.”